messagebot/ah-elasticsearch-orm/README.md

 ### Search
 Preform a paginated ElasticSearch query, returning the total results and the requested ordered and paginated segment.

-`api.elasticsearch.search(api, alias, searchKeys, searchValues, from, size, sort, callback)`
+`api.elasticsearch.search(api, alias, searchKeys, searchValues, from, size, sort, cacheTime, callback)`
 - `api`: The API object.
 - `alias`: The Alias (or specific index) you want to search in
 - `searchKeys`: An array of keys you expect to search over.